 The Africa Petroleum Equipment Convention (AfriPet) 2018

-It is with that background that Nairobi will be hosting The Africa Petroleum Equipment Convention (AfriPet) 2018 from July 9th – 11th, 2018 bringing together key petroleum and Liquefied petroleum Gas (LPG) products and equipment stakeholders for a global conference and exhibition of their equipment to the region.
+It is with that background that Nairobi had hosted The Africa Petroleum Equipment Convention (AfriPet) 2018 from July 9th – 11th, 2018 bringing together key petroleum and Liquefied petroleum Gas (LPG) products and equipment stakeholders for a global conference and exhibition of their equipment to the region.

-Key partners for the event include; the Ministry of Energy and Petroleum in Kenya, the Ministry of Industrialization in Kenya, the Petroleum Institute of East Africa, the Kenya Chamber of Commerce and Industry and Alison and Davis Group who are the event conveners.
+Key partners for the event include; the Ministry of Energy & Petroleum in Kenya, the Ministry of Industrialization in Kenya, the Petroleum Institute of East Africa, the Kenya Chamber of Commerce & Industry and Alison & Davis Group, who are the event conveners.

 - Bringing together global petroleum equipment manufacturers and suppliers to display their products to the East Africa region market.